All Episodes

 Would you please move on to Caroline Kennedy?

-Or for that matter, anything else.
+Or for that matter, anything else?

 I have not lost my place on Caroline Kennedy, by the way.

-I understand people being irritated out there, but um uh okay.
+I understand people being irritated out there, but okay, we'll move on to it.

-Let's do the Caroline Kennedy stuff because uh I've been promising it here since the beginning of the program.
+Let's do the Caroline Kennedy stuff because I've been promising it here since the beginning of the program.

 Caroline Kennedy, because there's controversy here over Senate seats, both in Chicago and New York now.